About this website

-My official name is Guustaaf Bosman, in daily life people call me “Guus”.
-This is a typical Dutch name, and some non-Dutch speakers use “Chris” instead.
-I was born in the Netherlands and Alexandra (Sasha for short) is from Bulgaria.
-We speak English at home, though Sasha speaks Dutch fluently and my Bulgarian is quite decent.
+My full name is Guustaaf Bosman but I go by "Guus".
+This is a Dutch name, and some non-Dutch speakers use "Chris", "Guss" or "Goose" instead.
+Just don't say "Duck".
+I was born in the Netherlands and Alexandra (Sasha) is from Bulgaria.
+We speak a funny mixture of Dutch and Bulgarian at home, with the goal of teaching them our languages natively.

-I’m not a native English speaker, and every now and then I’ll come across a word or expression that I haven’t heard before.
-Interested in experiences of a Dutch immigrant to the States?
-Then this topic is for you.
-I’m the publisher of a successful newsletter & website for Dutch-Americans, Dutch in America.com (also on Facebook).
+Are you interested in experiences of Dutch immigrants to the States?
+I'm the publisher of a successful newsletter & website for Dutch-Americans, Dutch in America.com (also on Facebook).
+I was quoted in The Economist in January 2012.

 A small open source project that I’m somewhat proud of is Java Config (http://javaconfig.sf.net): it solves a simple problem really well and it’s well written and well tested software with a code coverage of over 95%.
 It is now “old” and lost its usefulness years ago when newer tools like Spring came along.
 I’ve contributed some other code to open source projects, mainly tiny things such as a recent comments block for Php-Nuke in 2003 and more recently a patch and scripts for Drupal.
 I’m proud to say that, where appropriate, I’ve approved many patches and contributions to open source projects in my work.